 The Jubilee Synagogue is located on Jerusalem Street in Prague’s New Town and is the youngest and also the largest synagogue in the metropolis.
 It was built after the demolition of three older synagogues as part of the radical reconstruction of Prague’s Jewish Quarter.
 Of the three proposed architectural designs, it was architect Wilhelm Stiassny’s project that was chosen.
 He designed the building in Moorish and Art Nouveau styles and builder Alois Richter performed the construction work.
 It was named in honour of the 50th anniversary celebration of the reign of Emperor Franz Josef I of Austria.
 The façade of the building is characterised by a large arch and a big rose-window with the Jewish star inside.
 The synagogue is especially striking with its colourful façade, the red-and-white layers of stone.
 There are 850 seats inside.
 The interior is richly decorated with Moorish elements and Art Nouveau paintings.

-- Masarykovo nádraží tram stop
+Masarykovo nádraží bus stop, tram stop

-- Můstek metro station (Line A – green line)
+Můstek metro station (green, yellow line)

 For up-to-date information about the admission fees and opening hours of the Jubilee Synagogue, visit the official website.
 The synagogue is open daily.
 Services take place on Fridays and Saturdays.